 Wearing a mask is also mandatory on Deutsche Bahn trains and on the planes of many airlines.
-In addition, there are individual regulations in individual communities, companies and at public events.
-What is the difference between the different types of masks, how can you recognize a good quality one and what should you keep in mind when wearing them?
+In addition, there are individual arrangements in individual communities, companies and at public events.
+What is the difference between the different types of masks, how can you recognize a good quality and what should you keep in mind when wearing them?

-Medical face masks primarily protect against droplets
+Medical face masks especially protect against drops

-Reuse FFP2 masks: dry instead of wash.
+Reusing FFP2 masks: drying instead of washing.

-Looking for FFP2 face masks?
+Looking for FFP2 mouth masks?

 Are you looking for FFP2 mouth masks, we can help you!
 We have a large number of masks in stock.
 These are made in Europe from European raw materials.
 Contact us using this contact form.